ewaldmire/ascender/docs/docsite/rst/administration/secret_handling.rst

 -  ``/etc/awx/awx.{cert,key}``

-   -  SSL certificate and key for the climber web service.
+   -  SSL certificate and key for the ascender web service.
 A self-signed cert/key is installed by default; the customer can provide a locally appropriate certificate and key.

 -  Database password in ``/etc/awx/conf.d/postgres.py`` and message bus password in ``/etc/awx/conf.d/channels.py``

-   -  Passwords for connecting to climber component services
+   -  Passwords for connecting to ascender component services

-These secrets are all stored unencrypted on the climber server, as they are all needed to be read by the climber service at startup in an automated fashion.
-All secrets are protected by Unix permissions, and restricted to root and the climber service user awx.
+These secrets are all stored unencrypted on the ascender server, as they are all needed to be read by the ascender service at startup in an automated fashion.
+All secrets are protected by Unix permissions, and restricted to root and the ascender service user awx.

 If hiding of these secrets is required, the files that these secrets are read from are interpreted Python.
 These files can be adjusted to retrieve these secrets via some other mechanism anytime a service restarts.

 .. note::

-    If the secrets system is down, climber will be unable to get the information and may fail in a way that would be recoverable once the service is restored.
+    If the secrets system is down, ascender will be unable to get the information and may fail in a way that would be recoverable once the service is restored.
 Using some redundancy on that system is highly recommended.

-If, for any reason you believe the ``SECRET_KEY`` climber generated for you has been compromised and needs to be regenerated, you can run a tool from the installer that behaves much like climber backup and restore tool.
+If, for any reason you believe the ``SECRET_KEY`` ascender generated for you has been compromised and needs to be regenerated, you can run a tool from the installer that behaves much like ascender backup and restore tool.

 To generate a new secret key, run ``setup.sh -k`` using the inventory from your install.